mariam138/syncora_react/README.md

 When viewing the event detail, the user can see the date, start time, end time, location, category and any notes that they have added.
 Underneath is the option to either edit the event or delete the event.
 Editing the event will bring up the event form, allowing them to easily update any information.

+#### Create/Edit Events

+When either creating or editing an event, a form will be displayed to the user.
+They will be able to enter or update the name, date, start time, end time, location, category and notes.

 ### Bugs

 1. When testing for form errors during creation of the sign up form, I came across an error stating the one of the field names was not defined.
 In my sign up form, I had included a name field so that when a user registered, it would become a part of their profile automatically, set up by the signals I created in the backend.
 I tried changing the name and value of the field to `fname`, `first_name` and just `name`, however none of these worked.
 Looking at the [dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/stable/api_endpoints.html#registration) documentation, only four fields were accepted in the POST data: username, password1, password2 and email.
 So to overcome this bug, I removed the name field from the registration form, no longer producing the error.